Topics, G

 * Idea: The fact that in classical statistical mechanics, if we do not take into account the correct Boltzmann counting factor for identical particles, the entropy increases when we take away the separation between two parts of a box containing the same gas at the same density and T.

-@ Criticism of conventional argument: Dieks & van Dijk AJP(88) [and quantum mechanics]; Swendsen JSP(02), Nagle JSP(04) [counterargument], response Swendsen JSP(04); Allahverdyan & Nieuwenhuizen PRE(06)qp/05.
+@ Criticism of conventional argument: Dieks & van Dijk AJP(88)may [and quantum mechanics]; Swendsen JSP(02), Nagle JSP(04) [counterargument], response Swendsen JSP(04); Allahverdyan & Nieuwenhuizen PRE(06)qp/05; Dieks a1003-proc [classical particles are always distinguishable, and quantum ones can be]; Ainsworth PhSc(12); Etkin a1312 [proposed thermodynamic resolution]; Peters EJP(14); Unnikrishnan IJQI(16)-a1811 [physical criteria for indistinguishability].

-@ Theories and topics: Kiefer & Kolland GRG(08)-a0707 [for black hole entropy].
+@ Theories and topics: Kiefer & Kolland GRG(08)-a0707 [for black-hole entropy].

 Gibbs-Duhem Relation

-Ginzburg-Landau Model > see Landau-Ginzburg model.
+Ginzburg-Landau Model > see under Landau-Ginzburg model.

 Girth > see graph invariants.